 Our results are not due to suppressing Temporal Context 1 coefficients with controls.
-Parsimonious models adjusting for only partisanship produce similar estimates (Figures J14 and J15).
+Parsimonious models adjusting for only partial produce similar estimates (Figures D7 and

+&lt;sup>29There are no large, representative Latinx panel surveys with threat items across temporal contexts.
+The LINES, which we use to suggestively rule out sorting, is only of Latinx immigrants.

+D8).

 Our H2 results are not a function of aggregating meta-analytic estimates.
-Table J16 shows 0/9 (0%) and 1/9 (11%) coefficients characterizing the heterogeneous influence of threat conditional on Republican and independent partial partial are statistically significant during Temporal Context 1.
-19/21 (90%) and 8/21 (38%) coefficients characterizing the heterogeneous influence of threat conditional on Republican and independent partial are statistically significant during Temporal Contexts 2-3 (Tables J15, J17).
+Table D16 shows 0/9 (0%) and 1/9 (11%) coefficients characterizing the heterogeneous influence of threat conditional on Republican and independent partial partial are statistically significant during Temporal Context 1.
+19/21 (90%) and 8/21 (38%) coefficients characterizing the heterogeneous influence of threat conditional on Republican and independent partial and independent partial are statistically significant during Temporal Context 2-3 (Tables D15, D17).

 Omitted variable bias may be limited for our H1 test.
-A sensitivity analysis demonstrates an omitted covariate must be equivalent to between 1x Republican partial partial partial to 11x ideology for the positive Temporal Context 3 threat coefficients to attenuate to 0 (Table J14) (Cinelli and Hazlett, 2020).
-These covariates are the most jointly prognostic of threat and Democratic support.
+A sensitivity analysis demonstrates an omitted covariate must be equivalent to between 1-7x Republican partisanship for the positive Temporal Context 3 threat coefficients to attenuate to 0 (Table D14) (Cinelli and Hazlett, 2020).
+Partisanship is the most jointly prognostic of threat and Democratic support.
 Thus, we believe it is unlikely omitted variable bias completely obviates our results.

-For H2, we account for omitted interaction bias by adjusting for alternative mechanisms that could motivate partial defection outside deportation threat.
-Across surveys, we adjust for permutations of 22 well-established alternative mechanisms in the literature by interacting each mechanism with the partisanship indicators (Table J18).
-This is an extreme test, since it saturates our models with multiple interactions and adjusts for intra-partisan differences.
-Results do not change (Figure J16).
-We use the CMPS to demonstrate threat, conditional on controls, is unassociated with liberal policy preferences (Table J19).
+We use the CMPS to demonstrate threat, conditional on controls, is unassociated with liberal policy preferences (Table D18).
 This falsification test suggests secular liberalism outside partisanship and ideology does not explain our results.

+We further rule out reverse causality and the possibility our results are explained by partisan sorting by leveraging Latinx respondents in the Pew '19 survey re-interviewed in the Pew '21 survey.
+Threat, and the conditional association of threat by Republican partisanship (in 2019) and Trump approval (in 2019), is associated with Biden approval in 2021 after adjusting for baseline Trump approval in 2019.
+However, partisanship (in 2019) and Trump approval (in 2019).
+However, partisanship (in 2019) and Trump approval (in 2019).
+However, partisanship (in 2019) and Trump approval (in 2019).
+However, partisanship (in 2019) and Trump approval (in 2019) is not associated with threat in 2021 after adjusting for baseline threat in 2019 (Section D.9), suggesting threat motivates politician evaluations but not the other way around.

+Finally, we use the net votes technique clarified by Grimmer et al. (2022) and show the vote intent contribution by threatened (unthreatened) Latinxs for Obama is higher (lower) in Temporal Context 2 relative to 1 after accounting for shifts in vote intention by threat, turnout intention by threat, and the proportion of threatened Latinxs between Temporal

+Context 2 and 1 (Section D.14), consistent with H1.